If you or someone you care about is having a mental health, substance abuse, or medical emergency CALL 911 or go to your nearest EMERGENCY ROOM!

 Any of the following situations may constitute a mental health, substance abuse, or medical emergency and require IMMEDIATE EMERGENCY professional attention:

-Cutting on one's self or having self-harm behaviors (Self-injury)
+- Cutting on one's self or having self-harm behaviors that may put one's life in jeopardy (Self-injury)

 2. What if I am unsure if my situation is considered a mental health, substance abuse, or medical emergency?

 - If anyone is in imminent danger for harm to self or others then the situation is an emergency.